chand-lab/openEyeTrack/README.md

 - GigE-V Framework for Linux

 ## Installation
+ - After installing the GigE-V Framework, you can either manually set up Qt and OpenCV or run the installation script denoted as *software_install* within the repository

 ### Installing GigE-V Framework
 - Go to Teledyne dalsa website and download the GigE-V Framework for Linux under support → downloads → SDKs